dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-volume-mounts.md

 These annotations are comma separated pairs of `volume-name:path/in/container`.
 Make sure that the corresponding Volumes exist in the Pod spec.

 Within the official container images, Dapr runs as a process with user ID (UID) `65532`.
-Make sure that folders and files inside the mounted volume as writable or readable by user `65532` as appropriate.
+Make sure that folders and files inside the mounted Volume are writable or readable by user `65532` as appropriate.

-Although you can mount a Volume in any folder within the Dapr sidecar container, to prevent conflicts and to ensure smooth operations today and in the future we strongly recommend that you place all mountpoints within one of these two locations, or in a subfolder within them:
+Although you can mount a Volume in any folder within the Dapr sidecar container, prevent conflicts and ensure smooth operations going forward by placing all mountpoints within one of these two locations, or in a subfolder within them:

-- `/mnt` is recommended for volumes containing persistent data, that you want the Dapr sidecar process to be able to read and/or write.
+- `/mnt` is recommended for Volumes containing persistent data that the Dapr sidecar process can read and/or write.
-- `/tmp` is recommended for volumes containing temporary data, such as scratch disks.
+- `/tmp` is recommended for Volumes containing temporary data, such as scratch disks.

 ### Example